Yamakawa Hiroshi

-Baron Yamakawa Hiroshi (山川 浩) was a Bakumatsu period Aizu samurai who subsequently became a general in the early Meiji period Imperial Japanese Army, and a noted politician and educator.
-He was also one of the first persons (together with his brother Yamakawa Kenjirō) to write a history of the Aizu War from the Aizu perspective.
-His brother-in-law was noted general Oyama Iwao, who married his sister Sutematsu.
+Baron Yamakawa Hiroshi (山川 浩) was a Japanese general, samurai, politician and educator.
+Originally a samurai from Aizu Domain during Bakumatsu, he became a general in the early Meiji era Imperial Japanese Army.
+He was also one of the first persons, together with his brother Kenjirō, to write a history of the Aizu War from the Aizu perspective.
+His brother-in-law was general Oyama Iwao, who married his sister Sutematsu.

 Biography

 Early life

 Yamakawa Hiroshi, or, as he was first known, Yōshichirō (与七郎), was born in Aizu-Wakamatsu (present day Fukushima Prefecture), in 1845.
 His father, Yamakawa Shigekata (山川重固), was a karō (senior retainer) of the Aizu clan with revenues of 1000 koku, and his mother, Tōi (唐衣), was the daughter of another karō family, the Saigō.
 His siblings included Yamakawa Kenjirō (健次郎) and Ōyama Sutematsu (大山 捨松).
 When Yōshichirō was 15, his father died and he succeeded to the family headship.

 In 1862, Yōshichirō, now known as Shigeyoshi (重栄) or more commonly, Ōkura (大蔵), accompanied Aizu daimyō Matsudaira Katamori to Kyōto when the latter was appointed to the post of Kyoto Shugoshoku.
 During this turbulent version, Yamakawa served as an Aizu samurai through the heat of the conflicts of 1863-65.
 In 1866 Yamakawa was allowed to accompany the Shogunate's Foreign Affairs Magistrate Koide Hidezane to Imperial Russia, where he assisted in negotiations concerning the drawing of international borders in Karafuto.
 Soon after his return to Japan, the Boshin War of the Meiji restoration began, and he fought at the Battle of Toba–Fushimi.
-The forces of the Tokugawa shogunate were defeated, but Yamakawa survived and escaped to Edo, and from there to Aizu..
+The forces of the Tokugawa shogunate were defeated, but Yamakawa survived and escaped to Edo, and from there to Aizu.